2020 55¢ Triphora Trianthophoros (Three Birds Orchid)

 Printing Method: Offset

-The three birds orchid is widespread from Panama in South America all the way north to Ontario, Canada.
-Despite this, it is rarely seen in much of its range.
-When there are sightings, it is usually among beech tree forests.
-The orchid is fairly easy to identify.
-Its blooms closely resemble the appearance of three birds in flight – the source of its common name.
-It is amazing to think such a tiny flower can be so complex and beautiful.
+The three birds orchid is found from Panama all the way to Ontario, Canada.
+However, it is considered quite rare throughout its native range.
+The flowers are easily identified by their iconic shape – resembling three birds in flight.
+It is amazing to think such a tiny orchid can be so complex and beautiful.